danielrojas121/ASE/README.txt

 Using the system
 ------------------------------------------------------------------------------
+The following functionalities are included in Release 1.0 of this project:

 Login page:
 The login page is where a user will be first directed.
 The user can type a username and password to login.
 Login credentials can be created at the signup page which can be reached from the login page.